State Services Minister Chris Hipkins says he was concerned to see the IRD asking political questions

 In fact, she said it was the Minister's understanding that Colmar Brunton wrote the question and suggested it be included in the survey.

-The spokeswoman said Nash had discussed the issue with the IRD's Commissioner this morning – he was also unaware of the survey question.
+The spokeswoman said Nash had discussed the issue with the IRD's Commissioner, Naomi Ferguson, this morning – she was also unaware of the survey question.

 "They both agreed it was an inappropriate question," she said.